2 Jacksonville Restaurants to Nurture Your Soul

 By Cristin Wilson

-Whether it's scratch cornbread or fresh collard greens, Jacksonville has some of the best soul food places around.
+Whether it's scratch cornbread or fresh collard greens, Jacksonville's soul food has some of the best soul food restaurants around.
 With their tradition of slow-cooked, well-seasoned food, these two restaurants stand out for their ability to make your palette proud.
 Nowhere else can you find food so rich in taste, history, and culture.

 The Soul Food Bistro